Food inflation in India: Minimum support prices

 Minimum Support Prices (MSPs) are government-set prices given to agricultural commodities that are procured from farmers to ensure them a minimum income, regardless of market fluctuations.
 While MSPs are intended to protect farmers and encourage agricultural production, several studies have found that rising MSPs have significantly contributed to food inflation in India.

 Research has found that MSPs are set above market-clearing prices to be effective for procurement.
 However, this leads to inflationary pressures by pushing up food prices.
 Higher MSPs, especially for cereals like rice and wheat, directly increase market prices by establishing a price floor.
 They can also fluctuate agricultural incentives by encouraging more production of MSP-backed crops, such as cereals, at the cost of other crops like pulses and oilseeds, which are often in short supply.
 This imbalance between supply and demand contributes further to inflation.

-Therefore, government policies on large-scale procurement of food grains at these high prices, even when there is sufficient production, drive food inflation in India.

 Domestic import policies

 India lacks a robust private sector mechanism for the timely import of primary food products.
 There are no dedicated private import houses specializing in such imports, and strict regulatory controls, combined with delays in policy announcements, often hinder private entities from responding quickly to emerging shortages in domestic markets.

-Thus, when domestic shortages in food supply increase sharply, the responsibility for arranging imports typically falls on public agencies.

-However, in the absence of an institutionalized early warning system to monitor and predict domestic and global supply trends and price movements, import decisions are often delayed.
-By the time the import process is initiated, global markets have usually already adjusted their prices in anticipation of India's demand.